-Figure 16: Above are the FFT of 3 synthetic images for the (0,0) optimal position, below is a similar (0,0) set from real data.
+Figure 17: Above are the FFT of 3 synthetic images for the (0,0) optimal position, below is a similar (0,0) set from real data.
 These are not the same, and the model behaves differently for both.

-Figure 17: Example paths taking by model trained on synthetic data and deployed on real data.
+Figure 18: Example paths taking by model trained on synthetic data and deployed on real data.
 A green point indicated the model stopped by choice.

 With training regimes running under 20 minutes, this setup does allow to do a sweep over architectures and hyper parameters.
-Examples of the training and validation curves can be seen in Figures 18-19.
+Examples of the training and validation curves can be seen in Error!
+Reference source not found. and Figure 20.

 All models are trained on synthetic data and tested against real data.
 As training and validation sets come from the digital twin they have an identical distribution and therefor the validation curves are not informative.
 As is evident, there are no clear winners.
 By far most models end up with roughly 65% performance.
 This is measured as taking the optimal labelled action for that image state.
 Also clear is that the model overtrains extremely fast.
 Best performance on the test set is reached in under 10 epochs for most cases.
 Similar behavior is seen in the training curves on synthetic data.
 However, this method allows to very quickly test and iterate over ideas and prototypes.
 Performance is roughly identical to RL based methods.
 The downside is that there will never be more advanced sequence based models in this setting.
-Also, there is no free lunch [10] in the sense that no single architecture or layer outperforms all.
+Also, there is no free lunch in the sense that no single architecture or layer outperforms all.

-Figure 18:Training curves show all models manage to overtrain, most of them within 10-12 epochs.
-Only the nofft models takes more iterations.
+Figure 19: Training curves show all models manage to overtrain, most of them within 10-12 epochs.
+Only the no-FFT models take more iterations.

-Figure 19: Figure 20: Real data test performance against the number of training epochs on synthetic data
+Figure 20: Real data test performance against the number of training epochs on synthetic data